Find answers to common questions about The N.U.in Program.

 What is The N.U.in Program?

-The N.U.in Program is a unique first-semester experience for a select group of applicants to begin their fall semester studying abroad at one of our international partner locations or with N.U.in Boston.
+The N.U.in Program is a unique first-semester experience for a select group of applicants to begin their fall semester studying abroad at one of our international partner locations.
 They then transition to Northeastern in January in order to continue their studies.
 Students study with other first-year students and earn a full semester of academic credit towards the rest of the their time at Northeastern.

 Why was I admitted to the N.U.in Program?